 Use natural, actionable verbs.
 Think about the user and the logic of the action and then read your steps out loud before deciding.

 Screenshots can help ground the reader.
 For instance, if the UI contains a dashboard with multiple options, a screenshot can orient the reader with a common set of procedures.
+Write out the UI path associated with the screenshot in a

 Exclude log-in instructions

-We should assume our readers are logged in.
+Assume our readers are logged in.
 In other words, don’t include

 If you’re ever feeling stuck when writing a UI path, use your best judgment.
 The best way to format or word a UI path may depend on the path’s length and context.